 Allowing decapsulation failures.
-Another interesting design decision is whether to allow decapsulation failures (i.e., decryption failures in Kyber.CPAPKE) or choose parameters that not only have a negligible, but a zero chance of failure.
-The advantages of zero failure probability are obvious: CCA transforms and security proofs become easier and we could have avoided a whole discussion of attacks exploiting decapsulation failures in Subsection 5.3.
+Another interesting design decision is whether to allow decapsulation failures (i.e., decryption failures in KYBER.CPAPKE) or choose parameters that not only have a negligible, but a zero chance of failure.
+The advantages of zero failure probability are obvious: CCA transforms and security proofs become easier and we can avoid the whole discussion of attacks exploiting decapsulation failures in Subsection 5.5.
 The disadvantage of designing LWE-based encryption with zero failures is that it means either decreasing security against attacks targeting the underlying lattice problem (by significantly decreasing the noise) or decreasing performance (by compensating for the loss in security via an increase of the lattice dimension).
-The decision to allow failure probabilities of $< 2^{-140}$ in all parameter sets of Kyber reflects the intuition that
+The decision to allow failure probabilities in all parameter sets of KYBER reflects the intuition that

-- decapsulation failures are a problem if they appear with non-negligible probability; but - attacks attempting to exploit failures that occur with extremely low probability as in Kyber are a much smaller threat than, for example, improvements to hybrid attacks [43] targeting schemes with very low noise.
+- decapsulation failures are a problem if they appear with non-negligible probability; but - attacks attempting to exploit failures that occur with extremely low probability as in KYBER are a much smaller threat than, for example, improvements to hybrid attacks [55] targeting schemes with very low noise.